interledger/rafiki/packages/documentation/src/content/docs/playground/overview.md

 ### Usage

-#### Postman & Open Payments APIs
+#### Bruno & Open Payments APIs

-The Open Payments APIs can be interacted with using the [Postman API collection](https://www.postman.com/interledger/workspace/interledger/api/84fc90ca-3153-4865-8b49-b91218e5d574).
-You can either log into Postman and fork the collection or you can [import it from source](https://raw.githubusercontent.com/interledger/rafiki/main/postman/collections/Interledger.json).
-It requires you to either load the [Local Environment](https://raw.githubusercontent.com/interledger/rafiki/main/postman/environments/Local%20Playground%20Environment.postman_environment.json) or the [Remote Environment](https://raw.githubusercontent.com/interledger/rafiki/main/postman/environments/Remote%20Environment.postman_environment.json).
+The Open Payments APIs can be interacted with using the [Bruno collection](https://github.com/interledger/rafiki/main/bruno/collections/Interledger) and its ([Open Payments APIs](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/Open%20Payments%20APIs) and [Open Payments Auth APIs](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/Open%20Payments%20Auth%20APIs)).
+It requires you to either load the [Local Environment](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/environments/Local%20Playground.bru) or the [Remote Environment](https://github.com/interledger/rafiki/main/bruno/collections/Interledger/environments/Remote.bru).

-The Examples folder in the Postman API collection includes an eCommerce (Open Payments) example that can be executed one by one.
+The Examples folder in the Bruno API collection includes an eCommerce (Open Payments) example that can be executed one by one.
 It

-1. gets the sender's wallet address
+1. requests the sender's wallet address
-2. gets the receiver's wallet address
+2. requests the receiver's wallet address
 3. requests a grant to create an incoming payment on the receiver's account
-4. creates an incoming payment on the receiver's account
+4. creates an incoming payment on receiver's account
-5. requests a grant to create (and read) a quote on the senders's account
+5. requests a grant to create (and read) a quote on the sender's account
 6. creates a quote on the sender's account
 7. requests a grant to create (and read) an outgoing payment on the sender's account
+8. continues the grant request (via the interaction flow)
-8. creates an outgoing payment on the sender's account
+9. creates an outgoing payment on the sender's account
-9. fetches the outgoing payment on the sender's account
+10. fetches the outgoing payment on the sender's account

 Note that one has to go through the interaction flow after requesting a grant for an outgoing payment.
 More information about the interaction flow can be found [here](/concepts/open-payments/grant-interaction).